mapnik/node-mapnik/README.md

 ## Tests

-To run the expresso tests first install expresso and step.
+To run the expresso tests first install expresso.

     npm install -g expresso
-    npm install -g step

 Then run: